xillio/the-definitive-guide/01-getting-started/00-chapter1.md

 advanced knowledge of programming.
 However, if you want to create a stable, maintainable and testable project it is recommended to read up on the Java conventions and design patterns.
-A good place to start there would be the book [Effective Java, Joshua Bloch][2], even though this book is for Java 6 it still has some good things to say that carry over to Java.
+A good place to start there would be the book [Effective Java, Joshua Bloch], even though this book is for Java 6 it still has some good things to say that carry over to Java.

-Basic knowledge of [Gradle 2][3] is required to be able to create a project and load dependencies.
+Basic knowledge of [Gradle 2] is required to be able to create a project and load dependencies.

 ### Helping Out